RelentlessNC/My_Business_Portfolio/README.md

+# Portfolio
+The purpose of this challenge was to create a professional portfolio that I can use from this point forward to promote myself to potentional employers or customers.

 # User Story
 - AS AN employer
 - I WANT to view a potential employee's deployed portfolio of work samples